alcf-lidar/alcf-lidar.github.io/_includes/lidar_simulator.md

 ### Mie scattering code

-The `mie_scattering` directory in ALCF contains code for calculation of Mie scattering parameters required by the COSP/ACTSIM lidar simulator.
+The `mie_scattering` directory in the ALCF contains code for calculation of Mie scattering parameters required by the COSP/ACTSIM lidar simulator.
 The code requires Python 3 and GNU Fortran (gfortran) for running.
-The code is independent from the rest of ALCF.
+The code is independent from the rest of the ALCF.

 #### Overview